featanonymiccv2023/FeatEnHancer/README.md

 ## Installation

-Our code is based on [Detectron2](https://github.com/facebookresearch/detectron2), please refer to [here](https://detectron2.readthedocs.io/en/latest/tutorials/install.html) for more details.
+Our code is based on [Featurized Query R-CNN](https://github.com/hustvl/Featurized-QueryRCNN) and [Detectron2](https://github.com/facebookresearch/detectron2).
+We thank them for their open-source code.

 Install the Detectron2: